 There are only a couple of seats in this tiny diner, but the menu takes some beating – piled-high burgers oozing with cheese, waffle fries, macaroni cheese fries….it’s a glutton’s paradise and make no mistake.
 No wonder there’s always a queue out of the door.

-Gawd, just as you think you’ve picked a favourite, a new bangin’ burger place comes along.
-Squeezed has a tiny spot in Cargo 2 but turns out some seriously tasty burgers (and don’t even get me started on their fries with ancho chilli salt, unnnf) with lots of incredible homemade sauces, and additions including crunchy rostis.
+Squeezed has a tiny spot in Wapping Wharf but turns out some seriously tasty burgers (and don’t even get me started on their fries with ancho chilli salt, unnnf) with lots of incredible homemade sauces, and additions including crunchy rostis.
 They also do a fine line in homemade lemonade – a nice sweet & sour accompaniment to your burger.

-Since taking over Spyglass on Welsh Back, this place has gone from strength to strength, serving up very tasty burgers and a great selection of craft beers and ciders.
+This place on Welsh Back serves up very tasty burgers and a great selection of craft beers and ciders.
 Their £5 lunch deal is particularly brilliant, and I also love their little terrace on a sunny day.
 Make sure you chuck plenty of that tasty paprika salt on your chips.

 Other local favourites are takeaways YoYo Burger on the Traingle and Ciao Burger on Gloucester Road, although if you want to sit in with a nice retro vibe you should head to American Diner Rocotillo’s.